Murder of Michaela McAreavey: Funeral

 McAreavey was brought home and a traditional Irish wake was held.
-Attendees included Cardinal Edward Daly; 1992 All-Ireland winning manager Brian McEniff; GAA President Christy Cooney, Northern Ireland's First Minister and deputy First Minister, the Democratic Unionist Peter Robinson and Sinn Féin's Martin McGuinness; sports minister Nelson McCausland, enterprise minister Arlene Foster and justice committee chairman Maurice Morrow.
+Those who attended included retired bishop of Derry Edward Daly; 1992 All-Ireland winning manager Brian McEniff; GAA President Christy Cooney, Northern Ireland's First Minister and deputy First Minister, the Democratic Unionist Peter Robinson and Sinn Féin's Martin McGuinness; sports minister Nelson McCausland, enterprise minister Arlene Foster; and justice committee chairman Maurice Morrow.

-McAreavey's funeral, which took place on 17 January 2011 at the same church where she had been married less than a month earlier (St Malachy's, Ballymacilroy), was attended by thousands of mourners, including President of Ireland Mary McAleese and Northern Ireland's First Minister and Deputy First Minister Peter Robinson and Martin McGuinness.
-Mourners from both nationalist and unionist communities paid their respects and offered condolences.
-A special Mass was held simultaneously in Mauritius, led by the island's senior priest, Father Philippe Goupille.
+Her funeral took place on 17 January 2011 at St Malachy's, Ballymacilroy, the church where she had been married eleven days earlier.
+Thousands of mourners attended, among them President of Ireland Mary McAleese and Northern Ireland's First Minister and Deputy First Minister.
+People from both nationalist and unionist communities paid their respects.
+A simultaneous Mass was held in Mauritius, led by the island's senior priest, Father Philippe Goupille.

 Trial

-The trial of two hotel workers for the murder began in Mauritius on 22 May 2012.
+The trial of two hotel workers for McAreavey's murder began in Mauritius on 22 May 2012.

-On 6 June 2012, John McAreavey said that on the day of his wife's murder, he had been handcuffed by police officers and his body examined for marks.
-He also said that he had seen one of the accused (Avinash Treebhoowoon) on two occasions within a few minutes on that day.
-McAreavey said that he had gone back to the hotel room looking for his wife when she failed to return to the restaurant after leaving him to get some biscuits from their room to eat with their cups of tea.
-He found her unconscious in the bath with the tap running, and laid her on the floor and then tried to revive her.
-A DNA test made by a forensic expert from England found that no DNA traces of the two men accused or of the other two original suspects were present on the body or at the crime scene.
+On 6 June 2012, John McAreavey told the court that, on the day of his wife's murder, he had been handcuffed by police officers and his body examined for marks.
+He also said that he had seen one of the accused, Avinash Treebhoowoon, twice within a few minutes that afternoon.
+He explained that he had returned to the hotel room after his wife failed to come back to the restaurant, having gone to fetch biscuits to accompany their tea.
+He found her unconscious in the bath with the tap running, lifted her onto the floor, and attempted to revive her.
+A forensic expert from England reported that no DNA traces from the two accused, or from the other original suspects, were found on the body or at the crime scene.

-The Major Crime Investigation Team (MCIT) of Mauritius Police Force faced severe criticism for its handling of the case and for claims by Treebhoowoon.
-He alleged that he was subjected to three days of beatings by officers before he confessed to strangling McAreavey because she caught him and co-defendant Sandeep Moonea stealing from her hotel room.
+The Major Crime Investigation Team (MCIT) of the Mauritius Police Force faced significant criticism for its handling of the case and for allegations made by Treebhoowoon.
+He claimed that he had been beaten for three days by officers before confessing to strangling McAreavey after she interrupted him and co‑accused Sandeep Moonea during a theft from her hotel room.